 - Optimizing means making the best use of your ad or site performance—and marketing budget—to improve your ROI.

 - Strategy just means planning what you’ll do with the insights you’ve gained from the data you’ve collected.

 When you send marketing out into the digital world, your goal is to reach those who are interested in what you have to offer.
 It’s important to test and optimize your digital ads so the best-performing messages, images and CTAs are in market.
 By reallocating your budget to focus on top-performing ads and qualified leads, you also optimize your marketing spend.

 The value of data has evolved exponentially during the past decade.
 No longer perceived as a byproduct of business activity or processes, the value of data—and its reporting, analytics and insights—is accepted, even if it isn’t fully understood.
-Metric delivers data-driven results for independent, private and post-secondary schools across Canada.
+Metric delivers data-driven results for independent, private and post-secondary schools across North America.

 Want to learn how you can use data to optimize your school’s marketing strategy?